backdrop-contrib/codemirror/README.md

 4. Rename the expanded folder (most likely codemirror-4.11) to `codemirror`.
 5. Make sure the full path is `[backdrop installation]/libraries/codemirror`.
 6. Enable the module at `[your web address]/admin/modules/list` under "Other".
-7. You can now configure any existing text field at `[you web address]/admin/structure/types/manage/[your content type]/fields` to use the CodeMirror widget.
+7. You can now configure any existing text field at `[your web address]/admin/structure/types/manage/[your content type]/fields` to use the CodeMirror widget.
 8. Configure your widget at `[your web address]/admin/structure/types/manage/[your content type]/fields/[your field]`.

 ## License